The Psychology of Reset Rituals: How Small Cues Create Big Shifts

 Our lives are defined by constant transitions — between tasks, roles, and environments.
 Without rituals to mark these shifts, we feel fragmented, reactive, and overstimulated.
 Reset rituals create psychological boundaries.
 They tell the brain: this moment is different.

-Even the smallest cues — a light switch, a deep breath, a scent mist — can signal the nervous system to pause and reset.
+Even the smallest cues — a light switch, a breath taken, a scent applied to your wrists — can signal the nervous system to pause and reset.

 The Science of Cues and Rewards